 With continued usage, the liner of the boot may stretch and break-in.
 Once that happens, try buying a thicker pair of cross country socks to ensure you don’t get blisters and that there is no loss of performance.

 Kick your heels back to ensure that your heel is back in the foot.
-You can now lace up the boots and give it a proper try by walking and moving around.
+You can now lace up the ski boots and give it a proper try by walking and moving around.
 See where your toe is once all is in place – ideally, they should slightly be brushing the front of your boot for a perfect skate and fitness cross country skiers, and a bit more room would suffice for recreational skiers.

-What Size Cross Country Ski Boots do I Need?
+What Size Cross Country Ski Boots Do I Need?

 Cross country ski boots are measured in European sizing (almost invariably) and there are rarely any exact conversions of the relevant US size.
-The fractions in the European sizes do not provide much assistance vis-à-vis the typical XC boot dimensions.
-The guesswork is then confined to picking your closest size in Euro and then rounding off to the next whole number to get as close to your perfect fit as possible (e.g. US Men’s 10.5 converts into Euro 44.5, so you should look for a Euro 45 size).
+The fractions in the European sizes do not provide much assistance vis-à-vis the typical XC ski boot dimensions.
+The guesswork is then confined to picking your closest size in Euro and then rounding off to the next whole number to get as close to your right fit as possible (e.g. US Men’s 10.5 converts into Euro 44.5, so you should look for a Euro 45 size).

-What does 3 Point Cross Country Ski Boots mean?
+What Does 3 Point Cross Country Ski Boots Mean?

-3-Pin cross country boots are also known as NN (Nordic Norm) or 75mm.
+3-Pin cross country ski boots are also known as NN (Nordic Norm) or 75mm.
 The name is derived from the fact that 3 pins go into the ‘duckbill’ of the ski boot, and also a bail that can be lowered to lock over the duckbill.

-This type of boots is meant to be used for off-track/backcountry touring skis as they have wider tips (more than 90mm) and waists that are wider than 60mm.
+This type of boots is meant to be used for off-track/backcountry touring skis as they have wider shoe tips (more than 90mm) and waists that are wider than 60mm.

-This used to be the standard binding for all cross-country skis but was considered to be over binding for current recreational cross-country skiers, who now use more versatile and thinner track sis, such as NNN.
+This used to be the standard binding for all cross-country skis but was considered to be over binding for current recreational cross-country skiers, who now use more versatile and thinner track skis, such as NNN.

 3-Pin bindings do not incorporate cables into their making and have been serving the ski boots segment for decades.
 They are compatible with standard 3-Pin boots.

-Are Downhill and Cross Country Ski Boots the same?
+Are Downhill and Cross Country Ski Boots the Same?